Logotipo

 Should You Actually Chase 850 Credit Score?

-Here’s my honest recommendation after living through this process: only chase 850 if you enjoy the game itself or have specific goals that require perfect credit.
+The recommendation: only chase 850 if you enjoy the optimization game itself or have specific goals that require perfect credit.

-If you’re already at 780-800, focus your energy on increasing your income or optimizing your investments.
+Already at 780-800?
+Focus energy on increasing income or optimizing investments.
 The return on time invested in credit optimization drops dramatically after 800.
-Those 200+ hours I spent could have generated far more value through side hustles or skill development.
+Those 200+ hours are likely worth more invested in income-generating activities or skill development.

 But if you’re the type of person who likes maxing out scores and achievements, go for it.
 Just don’t expect it to revolutionize your financial life.
 The journey from 800 to 850 is more about personal satisfaction than financial gain.